 Opiates are highly addictive and challenging to break their destructive force.
 It is a disease that ruins lives.
 Fortunately, Wavelengths Recovery can help.
-We’ve been helping individuals suffering from an opiate addiction throughout the United States for years.
+We’ve been helping individuals suffering from opiate addiction throughout the United States for years.
 We know how powerful the disease can take hold of your life.
-With our supportive and caring staff, Wavelengths provides the tools that you need to get on the road of recovery.
+With our supportive and caring staff, Wavelengths provides the tools that you need to get on the road to recovery.

 What Are Opiates?